Money cannot buy everything. Although money is important, we have to understand what no money can buy.

 The answer: Plenty of hope because their divorce means nothing to us.

-There are a million reasons why people divorced and why people stay married.
+There are a million reasons why people divorce and why people stay married.
 Money does not make people better spouses.
 Cash does not make a failed marriage work.
 Money does not make anyone better or happier than anyone else.

 Some of the happiest people on earth have no money.